 Additionally, industries such as food & beverages and pharmaceuticals are adopting high-efficiency filters to meet regulatory standards.
 The European Environment Agency reported a 25% rise in the adoption of advanced filtration systems across various sectors in 2024-2025.

-Asia-Pacific is the fastest-growing region in the liquid filters market, driven by rapid industrialization, urbanization, and increasing water scarcity.
+Asia-Pacific is the fastest-growing region in the market, driven by rapid industrialization, urbanization, and increasing water scarcity.
 Countries like China and India are major contributors, with government-backed initiatives promoting advanced filtration technologies.
 For instance, China’s “Made in China 2025” strategy emphasizes the adoption of high-efficiency industrial equipment, including liquid filters, across key industries.

 Key players like Pentair and Xylem have expanded their regional operations, introducing cost-effective and scalable solutions.
 According to the Asian Development Bank, over 30% of industrial units in Asia upgraded their filtration systems in 2024, reflecting the region’s focus on sustainable practices.